 In this article, we will cover the basics of instructor-led training, including what it is, choosing a program design partner, and the advantages and disadvantages.

-Instructor-led training (ILT) is when an instructor facilitates a training session for a group of learners or an individual.
+Instructor-led training (ILT) is when an instructor facilitates a training session to a group of learners or an individual.
 While ILT can be conducted in person or online, the most important aspect is that the learners have real-time access to the instructor for feedback and discussion.

 ILT can be held in a few different ways: